 - HR issues need to be high on the business agenda – and HR managers need to ensure those at the top understand the importance of good people management and the contribution it can make to business growth.

 - It’s inevitable that more process and structure will be needed as the business grows – but HR must make sure the early ‘entrepreneurial spirit’ isn’t stifled by unnecessary bureaucracy.

 - Those responsible for HR need to strike the right balance between preservation and evolution.
 In other words, don’t hang onto practices that are no longer fit for purpose as the business grows.

-- SMEs need to look beyond the immediate operational issues and make HR decisions that are good for today, but also support their longer term goals.
+- SMEs need to look beyond the immediate operational issues and make HR decisions that are good for today, but also support their growth and longer term goals.